alichtman/shallow-backup/README.md

 #### Conditional Backup and Reinstallation

-Every dotfile has two subkeys: `backup_condition` and `reinstall_condition`.
+Every dotfile has two (optional) subkeys: `backup_condition` and `reinstall_condition`.
 Both of these accept expressions that will be evaluated in `bash`.
 An empty string (`""`) is the default value, and is considered to be `True`.
 If the return value of the expression is `0`, this is considered `True`.
 Otherwise, it is `False`.
 This lets you do simple things like preventing backup with:

 ```javascript
 // Because `$ false` returns 1